Stantecks/SAShihMe/README.md

 - [ ] Outputs (should be done last)
 	- [ ] Generate a nice print statement that takes data from above and generates a feature specific report and a global report.
-	- [ ] Experiment with different report styles.
+	- [ ] Experiment with different report styles. --> What do you think about printing a graph of seq traces for where the 'mismatch'/'gap' is?
+I know it is possible to get that data